We all need some fun games to play in the car.

-Assuming your passengers know their alphabet the ABC game is a classic that’s sure to keep them occupied.
+Assuming your passengers know their alphabet the ABC game is a classic game to play in the car that’s sure to keep them occupied.

 The basic idea is that you look for the letters in the alphabet, in order, racing to the end as fast as possible.

-We play it as a competition and only count letters on signs, but there are literally a bazillion variations you family can choose from.
+We play this game in the car as a competition and only count letters on signs, but there are literally a bazillion variations your family can choose from.

 And just recently someone suggested numbers instead of the alphabet.
 1 through 9 were a breeze but the double digit numbers were brutal.
 We allowed license plates and signs and graffiti and anything else we could see with numbers on it and still, after half an hour the winner had only gotten to 16.

-Our family is very competitive and there’s a fairly vigorous amount of good natured trash talking.
+Our family is very competitive and there’s a fairly vigorous amount of good-natured trash talking.
 Lots of G-rated insults and accusations of various forms of insidious and vaguely defined cheating.
-My husband and my kids have occasionally gotten so into a game and been so desperate to finish that they’ve pulled into the shopping center near our home and driven around until the first person found that last, illusive letter.
+My husband and my kids have occasionally gotten so into a game and been so desperate to finish that they’ve pulled into the shopping center near our home and driven around until the first person found that last, elusive letter.

 2. Imaginary Hide and Seek

-I thought maybe my kids came up with this one but it turns out we actually found it in Dinner Games and Activities.
+I thought maybe my kids came up with this game to play in the car but it turns out we actually found it in Dinner Games and Activities.
 It’s a fun collection of games you can play at and around the dinner table especially aimed at younger kids.